aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 }
 ```

-Now we have defined our HumanKind class!
-But classes are not much good until they are _instantiated_.
+Now we've defined our `HumanKind` class.
+But classes are not much good until they're **instantiated**.

 ### Step 3

-To create an instance of the HumanKind class, you need to call the HumanKind _constructor_.
-This is done using the _new_ keyword.
-Let's add that instance creation to our _main_ method, then print out our instance, as follows:
+To create an instance of the `HumanKind` class, you need to call the `HumanKind` **constructor**.
+This is done using the `new` keyword.

+Let's add that instance creation to our `main` method, then print out our instance, as follows:

 ```java
 package com.generalassembly.oop.intro;